bookofproofs/bookofproofs.github.io/_sources/history/19th-century/walker-gilbert.md

 * Walker applied for the post and was clearly a strong applicant having Lord Kelvin supporting his application.
 * Eliot explained that he was seeking a person who had a strong mathematical background so, despite Walker having no experience in meteorology, his name was suggested.
 * Aware of his lack of experience in meteorology and climatology, Walker decided that he had better gain some experience before moving to India.
-* On 13 May 1908, at St James Church, Southampton, England, Walker married May Constance Carter (1877-1955).
-* Gilbert and May Walker had a daughter, Verity Micheline Walker (1910-1996) who became a dietitian, and a son Michael Ashley Walker (1917-1983) who became a civil servant.
 * In India Walker worked at the Indian Meteorological Department at Simla where he had the ideal environment in which to develop and enjoy his wider interests.
 * Scientific attempts to forecast the monsoon rains had started approximately twenty-five years before Walker's arrival in India, with official forecasts being issued beginning in 1886.
 * Walker's first paper after taking up his post in India was Correlation in seasonal variation of climate (1909).